oroinc/documentation/user_guide/channel_guide.rst

 4. Save the Channel in the System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have finished adding the entities, click |BSC| button in the top right corner.
+Once you have finished adding the entities, click |Bsc| button in the top right corner.
 Your Channel will be saved in the system:

 |S07|.